OctopusDeploy/blog/blog/2022-q2/configuring-linux-servers-with-runbooks/index.md

 ---
 title: Configuring Linux servers with Runbooks
-description: As part of our series about Runbooks, learn how to configure Linux servers with Runbooks.
+description: As part of our series about Runbooks, learn how to configure Linux servers with Octopus Runbooks.
 author: terence.wong@octopus.com
 visibility: private
 published: 2022-04-27-1400
-metaImage:
+metaImage: blogimage-configuringlinuxserverswithrunbooks-2022.png
-bannerImage:
+bannerImage: blogimage-configuringlinuxserverswithrunbooks-2022.png
-bannerImageAlt: 125 characters max, describes image to people unable to see it.
+bannerImageAlt: A book with arms and legs is holding a checklist under one arm and has a screwdriver in the other hand.
 isFeatured: false
 tags:
   - DevOps